-A maximum of forty four (44) hours per week may be credited toward meeting the SPE requirement - this number includes the required 10% supervision.
+A maximum of forty-four (44) hours per week may be credited toward meeting the SPE requirement - this number includes the required 10% supervision.
 That is, any person accruing SPE shall receive one hour of supervision for every ten hours of approved service delivery.
 At least one hour per week shall be face-to-face, direct, individual supervision with the primary supervisor.
 The primary supervisor shall be employed by the same work setting as the trainee and be available to the trainee 100% of the time the trainee is accruing SPE.
 This availability may be in person, by telephone, by pager or by other appropriate technology.
-Although all trainees must have at least one hour per week of face-to-face, direct, individual supervision with the primary supervisor, a trainee in a 'formal internship' or in an 'exempt setting' may have supervision that is delegated to someone else with supervisory training.
+Although all trainees must have at least one hour per week of face-to-face, direct, individual supervision that is delegated to someone else with supervisory training.

 For example, you may work at the placement for 20 hours per week.
 One hour of supervision must be with your primary supervisor, a clinical psychologist, and be face-to-face and individualized.
-The second hour in the 1:10 ratio could be with a delegated MFT licensed supervisor, and could be in a group supervision setting.
+The second hour in the 1:10 ratio could be with a delegated MFT licensed supervisor and could be in a group supervision setting.
 You would count 22 hours in that week.